Career Services Information for Employers

 The Knowlton School partners with the design and building industries to attract and retain exceptional students through the Office Associateship Program.
 The program fosters collaborations between the school and the profession through a student sponsorship plan that provides outstanding graduate students with cash stipends and direct exposure to practitioners.
 By becoming a partner in the program, you and your firm can have a direct, positive impact on the Knowlton School and, in turn, on the design and planning professions.

-The Knowlton School Alumni Society also plays a role in preparing students for professional practice though its Mentor Program.
+The Knowlton School Alumni Society also plays a role in preparing students for professional practice through its Mentor Program.
 The Mentor Program along with other alumni events like portfolio review sessions and mock interviews provide current students with access and exposure to professionals in the areas that they are studying.
 Contact Louisa Morris for details.